bottlerocket-os/bottlerocket/README.md

   Bottlerocket enables the `json-file`, `awslogs`, and `none` drivers by default.
 * `settings.ecs.loglevel`: The level of verbosity for the ECS agent's logs.
   Supported values are `debug`, `info`, `warn`, `error`, and `crit`, and the default is `info`.
+* `settings.ecs.metadata-service-rps`: The steady state rate limit of the throttling configurations set for the task metadata service.
+* `settings.ecs.metadata-service-burst`: The burst rate limit of the throttling configurations set for the task metadata service.
+* `settings.ecs.reserved-memory`: The amount of memory, in MiB, reserved for critical system processes.
+* `settings.ecs.task-cleanup-wait`: Time to wait before the task's containers are removed after they are stopped.
+Valid time units are `s`, `m`, and `h`, e.g. `1h`, `1m1s`.

+  **Note**: `metadata-service-rps` and `metadata-service-burst` directly map to the values set by the `ECS_TASK_METADATA_RPS_LIMIT` environment variable.

 #### CloudFormation signal helper settings